shortcut/shortcut-authentication-ios/AppleIdSignIn/Documentation/AppleIdSignIn.md

 ## Usage
 To authenticate user with AppleID, use IAppleIdSignIn protocol which provides the functionalities to login user with AppleID.
-Before you start using this package, you'll need to add Sign in with Apple capability to your project, otherwise it will not work.
+Before you start using this package, you'll need to add **_Sign in with Apple_** capability to your project, otherwise it will not work.

-Inject the AppleIdSignIn using [ShortcutFoundation](https://github.com/shortcut/shortcut-foundation-ios.git).(Injection is optional but if you would like to listen to the account revoke notification from users iCloud account you'll need to keep the instance alive and you'll need to inject AppleIdSignIn)
+Create an instance of IAppleIdSignIn.
+If you would like to listen to the account revoke notification from users iCloud account you'll need to keep the instance alive.
 ```
-@Inject private var appleIdSignIn: IAppleIdSignIn
+private let appleIdSignIn = AppleIdSignIn()
 ```
 Authenticate with AppleID. `authenticate()` returns token as a `String` as well as `ASAuthorizationAppleIDCredential`.
+You can also pass `requestedScopes` as a parameter, default requested scopes are fullName and email.
 ```
     appleIdSignIn.authenticate()
         .receive(on: RunLoop.main)